sambacha/hardhat-spark/docs/tutorial/intermediate.md

   --hdPath="m/44'/60'/0'/0"
 ```

-This will generate mortar config that is looking something like this:
+This would generate a mortar config file that looks something like this:

 ```json
 {